-At 17, Bella will soon transition to adult care – something she and Dr. Cheng have already discussed.
+At 17, Bella will soon transition to adult care – something she and her care team have already discussed.
 And while it will no doubt be a significant change in Bella's life, she says that she's confident it will be a smooth transition and is not worried about it – which is music to her mother's ears.

 "When you have a child that is constantly feeling out of balance, it's really valuable to know that her standard of care will remain the same as she becomes an adult," says Alesia.
-"I appreciate Dr. Cheng's ability to communicate effectively and set expectations so there are no surprises."
+"I appreciate the team's ability to communicate effectively and set expectations so there are no surprises."

 The Dallas Eosinophilic GI Diseases and Esophagitis Program (DEEP) at Children's Health provides leading-edge, multidisciplinary care for children with EoE and other eosinophilic gastrointestinal disorders (EGIDs).
 Learn more about our EoE program and services.